IBM/aspera-cli/README.md

 #### Bearer token: Environment

-- If a self-managed Aspera node is used, then a "node user admin" must be created:
+- If a self-managed Aspera node is used, then a **node user admin** must be created:
   It has no `docroot` but has at least one file restriction (for testing, one can use `*` to accept creation of an access key with any storage root path).
   Refer to the Aspera HSTS documentation.